pyrocko/pyrocko/doc/source/topics/squirrel.rst

 The Squirrel environment sits between the application and the data holdings.
 It consists of an SQLite database and caches.
-The environment is automatically created when the first Squirrel instance is created.
-By default it is created in the home directory but it is also possible to create project specific environments with the command line tool :app:`squirrel init`.
+The environment is automatically created when the first Squirrel instance is initialized.
+By default it is stored in the home directory but it is also possible to generate project specific environments with the command line tool :app:`squirrel init`.

 Content indexing
 ................